cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 - Sets a store path to indicate that the packet has been received
 - If the flows supports synchronous acknowledgement, it writes the acknowledgement into the receiver provableStore.

-We pass the address of the `relayer` that signed and submitted the packet to enable a module to optionally provide some rewards.
+>**Note:** We pass the address of the `relayer` that signed and submitted the packet to enable a module to optionally provide some rewards.
 This provides a foundation for fee payment, but can be used for other techniques as well (like calculating a leaderboard).

 ###### Execution requirements and outcomes